-- Outdoor workers and workers in hot or inadequately cooled environments.
+- Outdoor workers or workers in heat-exposed environments

-- Elderly people, particularly those with underlying health conditions.
+- People over 65, particularly those with underlying health conditions

 But everyone is susceptible to heat-related illness.
-Recent research finds that younger people are susceptible to heat-related illness as well—no one is safe in the heat.
+Recent research finds that younger people are still susceptible to heat-related illness.
 Even on days that are not extremely hot, temperatures above the minimum morbidity temperature accounted for almost 12 percent of warm season emergency department visits for ages 0-18 in a sample of 3.8 million emergency department visits in 47 United States children’s hospitals.
-In August 2021, a young couple hiking in California died on the trail amid triple-digit temperatures, making headlines and underscoring the central contradiction: people do not perceive themselves to be at risk, even during life-threatening conditions.
-This is supported by focus group research that finds that people tend to think of others as vulnerable, but not themselves.

 Despite the overwhelming evidence, public understanding of the risks of heat is low compared to other natural disasters.

-Current heat warning systems do not fully account for heat’s risk to human health.
-Many are based on temperature or wet bulb temperature (a measure of the heat stress in direct sunlight, which takes into account temperature, humidity, wind speed, sun angle, and cloud cover), with sometimes arbitrary temperature cut-offs for a heat wave.
-These warning systems do not capture meteorological factors other than high temperatures that can harm people, such as the weather conditions in the 30 days before the heat wave.
-As a result, most current heat warning systems do not fully account for heat’s risk to human health and need to be enhanced to address the dangerous gap between the damage caused by heat and our awareness of the threat.
+Further, current heat messaging does not fully account for heat’s health risks.
+Many alert systems are based on temperature or wet bulb temperature (a measure of the heat stress in direct sunlight, which considers temperature, humidity, wind speed, sun angle, and cloud cover).
+These systems do not capture the full range of meteorological factors that can harm people, such as the local weather conditions in the 30 days before the heat wave.
+As a result, most current heat warning systems should be enhanced to close the dangerous gap between the damage caused by heat and our awareness of the threat.